 4. Avoid acetone

 Never use a nail polish remover that contains acetone.
-It will cause acrylic to deteriorate, leaving pits and making your nails soft.
-In fact, you should avoid anything that can damage acrylic, such as high heat, turpentine, Goo-Gone, and other similar chemicals.
+It will cause the acrylic to deteriorate, leaving pits and making your nails soft.
+In fact, you should avoid anything that can damage acrylics, such as high heat, turpentine, Goo-Gone, and other similar chemicals.

 5. Oil nails daily

 You should apply a neutral penetrating oil, such as rapeseed oil, to acrylic nails at least once per day.
 This will keep your nails flexible and prevent them from cracking.
 Other penetrating oils, like jojoba, also work well.

 Keeping the skin around your nails happy and healthy is just as important as attending to the nails themselves.
 Moisturize your hands daily and watch for dryness, redness, and peeling of the skin around your acrylics.
 These can all be indicative of an infection, which will require you to remove your acrylics until the bacteria is eradicated.

 7. Apply clear nail polish

 You need to apply clear nail polish to acrylic nails at least once per week.
 This will seal any pits or micro-fractures that form and help maintain the nail’s finish.
 It is a good idea to have the salon refill your nails, which will improve their appearance and reduce your risk of infection every two weeks.

 Wash your nails regularly with antibacterial soap to reduce your risk of infection.
 It is also wise to soak a Q-tip in rubbing alcohol and run it under your nails each night before bed to remove debris and kill bacteria.
 Not only do bacteria cause skin infections, but they can also actually damage and discolor acrylic nails over time.

 Vitamin E is perfect for your real nails.
 Applying it to your fingers once a week is a great way to promote natural nail health and provide a good foundation for your acrylics.